Can how we attend to others make all the difference?

 How did it go for you?

-No matter which words you and your kids use, let us know how the “I like you already” mindset is impacting your social interactions.
+No matter which words you and your kids use, let us know if you give this a go.
+And, if so, how this mindset impacts your social interactions.
 Share if your kids are making any connections to the mindset and attention—especially the links between where we put our attention and how connected we feel to other people.